 Cards that earn bank points are my favorite because I like having the option to transfer to multiple airline and hotel partners.
 I tend to use these cards for my everyday spending.

-Cards that earn transferable points are a way to increase your redemption options without having to collect multiple reward currencies
+Cards that earn transferable points are a way to increase your redemption options without having to collect multiple reward currencies.

-Keep in mind that programs such as Chase Ultimate Rewards and American Express Membership Rewards have transfer partners.
+Programs such as Chase Ultimate Rewards and American Express Membership Rewards have transfer partners.
 This means that you can earn one type of currency (Amex Membership Rewards or Chase Ultimate Rewards) and then transfer to multiple airlines or hotel programs.